 This gives your Shopify store instant credibility.

 Quantifiable numbers (With E-commerce About Us Page Examples)

-Numbers help give more of a foothold for what you are trying to prove and is less arguable.
+Numbers help give more of a foothold for what you are trying to prove and are less arguable.

 Consider what numbers you could integrate into your About page to prove your mission statement or company objective.

-Tying figures into your company’s narrative puts “your money where your mouth is” so to speak.
+Tying figures into your company’s narrative put “your money where your mouth is” so to speak.

 This is what builds better trust between brands and consumers and there’s nothing stopping you from doing it either.

 Putting a face to a brand (With E-commerce About Us Page Examples)